Pixel-Master/File-Find/README.md

 A: By default (on a fresh install) File Find finds every file/folder except internal system files in the `Library` or `System` folders.
 You can enable them under "Advanced".

-File Find uses it's own caching algorithm.
+File Find uses its own caching algorithm.
 Scanning results are stored and reused for a faster search.
 On default this cache gets cleared every two hours.
 You can clear the cache manually with `⌘ + T` on macOS (on Windows/Linux: `Ctrl + T`).
-Or right click on the `Find` button and select `Search and create new cache for selected folder`.
+Or right-click on the `Find` button and select `Search and create new cache for selected folder`.

 Also check the excluded files list in the settings.
 Files listed there will not show up.
 Other than that press `⌘ + R` on macOS (on Windows/Linux: `Ctrl + R`) to reset all filter settings to default.
 If none of these options help, [create a Bug Report.](#bug-reports)